markolauren/sentinel/tableCreator tool/README.md

-tableCreator.ps1
+# tableCreator.ps1
-- a tool to capture Sentinel table SCHEMA and create new table with same schema!
+- a tool to capture the schema of existing Sentinel table, and create new table with same schema!

-Usage:
+### Usage:

 1) Modify the script with your own Sentinel
 $workspaceId = "YOUR_WORKSPACE_ID"